haochenglouis/haochenglouis.github.io/_pages/about.md

 I like to play billiards and basketball.

-My favorite mobile game is Identity V. (Top layer with winning rate 97% for hunter spider).
+My favorite mobile game is Identity V. (Top player with winning rate 97% for hunter spider).

 My idol is Michael Jackson since I was very young.
 I was also a leading dancer in college.